SongOfTheFallen/nhentai-downloader/README.md

 The scraper targets Python 3.13 but also works on Python 3.11 and 3.12.
 Earlier versions are not supported.
 The Node backend requires Node.js 20 or later.

+## AI Reliance

+**Both the front-end and back-end components were generated entirely by AI**, with no human-written code.
+Only the scraper component was hand-crafted.

+### Motivation

+Once the scraper component was complete, I wanted to *quickly* create a front-end.
+However, thanks to the power of OpenAI Codex, the project soon evolved into a full-fledged, API-driven website with both front-end and back-end.

 ## License

 Released under the terms of the GNU General Public License v3.